VForWaTer/vforwater-portal/README.md

+# This project has moved to https://gitlab.kit.edu/kit/vforwater/vforwater-portal.
+Don't make any changes here.
+They will be lost in 2024!

 Vforwater-portal is open source virtual research environment written in django for common and systematic management of data obtained from water and environmental research.